Module eremitalpa.bio

 class Substitution (*args)

-Change of a character at a site.
+A change of a character at a site.

 Instantiate using either 1 or three arguments: Substitution("N145K") or Substitution("N", 145, "K")